If you want bigger muscles then it’s imperative to have a solid hypertrophy workout routine for stimulating those muscles to get BIGGER.

 There are different ways that you can do this.

-From the type of exercise movements we do, the volume that we implement, or even the duration of time from each repetition.
+From the type of exercise movements you do, the volume that you implement, or even the duration of time from each repetition.

 So what ways can help make an effective workout routine for building muscle?